Startup Wrap — Early-stage regional startups garner most funding

 Short Url

-RIYADH: Several startups across the Middle East and North Africa region have secured significant investments, showcasing the region’s growing entrepreneurial ecosystem.
+RIYADH: Several startups across the Middle East and North Africa have secured significant investments, showcasing the region’s growing entrepreneurial ecosystem.

 From proptech and fintech to edtech and automotive, early-stage startups are focusing on expansion and technological innovation in both local and international markets.